gateio/gateapi-nodejs/README.md

 * ES2017

 It can be used in both TypeScript and JavaScript.
 In TypeScript, the definition should be automatically resolved via `package.json`. ([Reference](http://www.typescriptlang.org/docs/handbook/typings-for-npm-packages.html))
-This package is targeting Node.js applications only, because it's not safe to store API key and secret in browser.
+This package is targeting Node.js applications only, because it's not safe to store API secret in browser.
 [gateapi-js](https://github.com/gateio/gateapi-js) can be used in browser but with public endpoints only.

 ### Building